bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

           The project phase when your engineers spin up, program and connect databases is essentially a black box—you don't know what's happening and whether your requirements are being implemented correctly.
-Then once your initial user feedback comes in, changes are slow and require high communications overhead.
+Then once initial user feedback comes in, changes are slow and require high communications overhead.

           Above offers a no code cloud environment—as easy as a spreadsheet— for you to prototype data models and sophisticated logic for your ideas without coding.
-As you create your data prototypes, developers automatically get an API, so they can get to work on the frontend immediately.
-Above scales infinitely, so you can even test solutions that involve heavy data processing like AI- and ML-based applications.
+As you create data prototypes, developers automatically get an API, so they can get to work on the frontend immediately.

-          *   Quickly assemble powerful enterprise-class backend prototypes without
+          *   Quickly assemble powerful enterprise-class backend prototypes without any technical skills

           *   Test and iterate constantly without DevOps and backend engineering